jpudysz/react-native-unistyles/README.md

         backgroundColor: '#ffffff',
         typography: '#000000'
     }
-    // other keys in common with lightTheme
+    // other keys in common with darkTheme
 }

 export const darkTheme = {